Industry Insiders Identify Industrial Engineering Trends

 "This gripper is the result of adding backing plates to a previous custom design to increase jaw moment capacities."
 Hayes described.
 "It is effectively a customized, three-jaw version of PHD's popular GRR gripper."

-FPE Automation's Andy Buton (R)
+FPE Automation's Andy Buton (R) and me.

 The gripper is used as end-of-arm-tooling (EOAT) on a robot, which is part of a production cell.
 The resulting engineered solution significantly optimizes the process for the tire manufacturer.